 Darren obtained his B.S. in Accounting and J.D. from Seton Hall University.
 He also has a Masters in Taxation from Fairleigh Dickinson University where he was inducted into Tau Alpha Chi, a national tax honor society.

 On a personal note, Darren has been married for 25-years.
 He and his wife have two daughters and two dogs.
-Darren belongs to the National Association of Elder Law Attorneys, Academy of Special Needs Planners, ElderLawAnswers, Knights of Columbus and is a supporter of the Alzheimer’s Association and St. Vicent DePaul’s.
+Darren belongs to the Academy of Special Needs Planners, ElderLawAnswers, Knights of Columbus and is a supporter of the Alzheimer’s Association and St. Vicent DePaul’s.

-As a licensed attorney in the State of New Jersey and the Commonwealth of Pennsylvania, a Certified Public Accountant in the States of New Jersey and Florida as well as a holder of the ChFC® and CLU® designations from The American College, Darren has the qualifications, desire and commitment to assist you and your family.
+As a licensed attorney in the States of Arizona (inactive), Florida, New Jersey and the Commonwealth of Pennsylvania, a Certified Public Accountant in the States of Florida and New Jersey as well as a holder of the ChFC® and CLU® designations from The American College, Darren has the qualifications, desire and commitment to assist you and your family.
 Through personal experiences of his mother dealing with dementia and Parkinson’s; witnessing the effects of his uncle’s Alzheimer’s affliction and its impact on the family; and his sister becoming permanently disabled, Darren became interested in Elder Law and Special Needs Planning.